 speaker

 VP of Investor Relations

 Hi, thank you very much.
 So we have two questions on the chat that we're going to take.
 The first one is more technical.
 So when will Snowprint enter the organic growth calculation?
-The answer is that is for the whole of Q4 because we acquired them very early in Q4.
-And we're just going to, that's when they were consolidated.
+The answer is that is for the whole of Q4 because we acquired them very early in Q4 and that's when they were consolidated.
 And then a question to Maria.
 So can you please give more detail on the sudden departure of Niels?
 What was behind this and who's going to replace him?

+speaker